 What sunscreen ingredients should I avoid?

-Some common sunscreen ingredients, like avobenzone, oxybenzone, octinoxate, and homosalate, may have hormonal properties or disrupt hormones in your body, and so many people choose to avoid them, says Dr. Keira L. Barr, MD.
+Some common sunscreen ingredients, like avobenzone, oxybenzone, octinoxate, and homosalate, may have hormonal properties or disrupt hormones in your body, and so many people choose to avoid them, said Dr. Keira L. Barr, MD.
 They can also be contributors to allergic contact dermatitis, especially on young, sensitive skin.

 What does it mean if a sunscreen is reef-safe?